aws/aws-sdk-pandas/README.md

 # CAUTION: This project is in BETA version.
 And was not tested in battle yet.

-AWS Data Wrangler aims to fill a gap between AWS Big Data Services (Glue, Athena, EMR, Redshift) and the most popular Python libraries for lightweight workloads.
+AWS Data Wrangler aims to fill a gap between AWS Analytics Services (Glue, Athena, EMR, Redshift) and the most popular Python libraries for lightweight workloads.

 ---